-"A competent authority, before deciding to ... give any consent for a plan or project which is likely to have a significant effect on a European site ... shall make an appropriate assessment of the implications for the site in view of that sites conservation objectives...
+"A competent authority, before deciding to ... give any consent for a plan or project which is likely to have a significant effect on a European site ... shall make an appropriate assessment of the implications for the site in view of that site's conservation objectives...
 The authority shall agree to the plan or project only after having ascertained that it will not adversely affect the integrity of the European site".

-1.5 Over time the phrase 'Habitats Regulations Assessment' (HRA) has come into wide currency to describe the overall process set out in the Habitats Directive from screening through to IROPI.
-This has arisen in order to distinguish the process from the individual stage described in the law as an 'Appropriate Assessment'.
-Throughout this report we use the term HRA for the overall process and restrict the use of Appropriate Assessment to the specific stage of that name.
+Over time the term Habitats Regulations Assessment has come into wide currency to describe the overall process set out in the Conservation of Habitats and Species Regulations 2017, from screening through to IROPI.
+This has arisen in order to distinguish the process from the individual stage described in the law as an Appropriate Assessment.
+In this Report, the term Habitats Regulations Assessment refers to the overall process, whilst the use of the term Appropriate Assessment is restricted to the specific stage of that name.